dd32/td-gh-ex/readme.txt

 Adding Widgets to the "Primary Widget Area" section will remove the Category & Archives sections, the Menu will remain.

-!!
-Be careful not to add too many widgets as the sidebar does not scroll with the rest of the page and it is possible that the widgets will appear too low for your readers to see.

 C) Adding a Photo Gallery